rk3gaming/esx_vangelico_robbery/README.md

 This is a old fork from https://github.com/esx-community/esx_vangelico_robbery, this has been completey remastered and is completey different.
-For more reworks and cool new scripts check out my discord https://discord.gg/2DK7WaxKHU

 [Latest Preview]
 https://youtu.be/urB86c-D92I